nonlocalmodels/NLMech/docs/paper.md

 * Nonlinear bond-based PD model [@lipton2014dynamic;@lipton2016cohesive], and
 * Nonlocal double-well state-based peridynamic model [@Lipton2018;@jha2019numerical].

-For example input files for these models, we refer to the collection of [examples](https://nonlocalmodels.github.io/examples/) in the documentation.
+For example, regarding input files for these models, we refer to the collection of [examples](https://nonlocalmodels.github.io/examples/) in the documentation.

 Currently, the library supports finite difference (or more generally meshfree) discretization.
 Using the triangulation of arbitrary domain, the library can create a meshfree discretization.
 The library is equipped with necessary modules, such as FE elements and quadrature integration rules, for finite element discretization of PD.
 Next, we briefly discuss the finite difference/meshfree discretization of PD.
 Figure \autoref{fig:discrete} shows the domain D discretized with the nodes $X = \{ X_i \in \mathbb{R}^3 \vert i=1,\ldots,n\}$.
 Each node $X_i$ represents a small area/volume denoted by $V_i$.
 In PD, as previously mentioned, each point $X_i$ interacts with neighboring points in ball (discrete)  $B_\delta(X_i) = \{X_j: |X_i - X_j| < \delta \}$.